Celebrate Pride Month with Schitt's Creek, Pose, Moonlight and more LGBTQI-themed movies and TV shows streaming now

 Everything Sucks

-The teen drama Everything Sucks tells the story of Kate Messner, a high school sophomore who's coming to terms with her sexuality as a lesbian.
-Set way before social media and cellphones, Kate's journey is an accurate view at how hard it was to be a lesbian teen during the mid-1990s.
+The teen drama Everything Sucks tells the story of Kate Messner, a high school sophomore who's coming to terms with her sexuality as a lesbian during the mid-1990s.
+Set way before social media and cellphones, Kate's journey is an accurate view at how hard it was to be a queer teen in earlier times.

 -- Bonnie Burton